Wzy312/Robot-Hand-Optimization/Robot-Hand-Optimization/README.md

 where the folder `/path/to/rlkit` contains the folder `rlkit`.
 This enables us to import rlkit with `import rlkit`.

-You may have to set the environmental variable every time you open a new terminal.

 ## Starting experiments